To help discourage bear activity, secure your trash with bear-resistant carts, bring in bird feeders until Nov. 15, and collect and pick up fruit.

 • Remove bird feeders and clean up spilled seeds on the ground.

-• Keep pets indoors, especially at night, and do not leave pet food or dishes outdoors.
+• Do not leave pet food or dishes outdoors.

 • Clean up and store outdoor grills inside after use.